 Jeffrey Henderson, originally from the counties of Durham and York in northern England, studied sociology, history and politics at universities in Britain and the United States.
-Currently Professor of International Development in the School of Sociology, Politics and International Studies (SPAIS) and Director of the Centre for East Asian Studies, he taught previously at the Universities of Birmingham, Hong Kong and Manchester where his career developed predominantly in interdisciplinary schools of urban studies/planning, business and development studies.
-He has held Visiting Professorships or Fellowships at the Universities of Lodz, Warwick, Glasgow, Melbourne, New England, Leeds, California at Berkeley, Santa Barbara and Santa Cruz and at Kwansei Gakuin University, Kobe.
+Professor Emeritus of International Development in the School of Sociology, Politics and International Studies (SPAIS), University of Bristol, he taught previously at the Universities of Birmingham, Hong Kong and Manchester.
+He has held Visiting Professorships or Fellowships at the Universities of Lodz, Warwick, Glasgow, Melbourne, New England, Leeds, California at Berkeley, Santa Barbara and Santa Cruz and at Kwansei Gakuin University, Kobe and the Vrije Universiteit Amsterdam.
 He was a recipient of a Leverhulme Major Fellowship and has delivered invited lectures at leading universities in China, Singapore, Australia, the United States, Egypt, the UAE, Poland, Hungary, Slovenia, Austria, The Netherlands, Taiwan and Japan.
 He has been an advisor to the International Labour Organization, the United Nations Department of Economic and Social Affairs and the Council of Europe as well as to government agencies, politicians and NGOs in Britain and Hong Kong.
-He was also a Vice President of the Global Studies Association
+He is currently Vice-Chair of the EU-COST China in Europe Research Network.